alamuir-suncor/alamuir-suncor/README.md

-- 👋 Hi, I’m @alamuir-suncor.com
+I'm alamuir@suncor.com

-I created this new account to handle work related things
+I've created this account specifically to share code at Suncor.
+It is unrelated to other work on AlastairKerrMuir@gmail.com